-Looking for the quickest way to pay down your debt without paying exorbitant interest rates or hurting your credit?
-One of the best ways to get that debt under control and minimize what you're paying in interest while lowering those balances is to take a two-step approach that begins with transferring those balances.
-Take advantage of some of the best balance transfer credit card options out there, and then utilize those 0 percent APR periods that come with new credit card ownership to pay down your debt quickly without racking up tens or hundreds of dollars in interest.
+Looking for the quickest way to pay down your credit card debt without paying exorbitant interest rates or hurting your credit?
+One of the best ways to get debt under control and minimize what you're paying in interest is to take a two-step approach that begins with transferring those balances.
+Take advantage of some of the best balance transfer credit card options out there, then use those 0 percent APR periods that come with new credit card ownership to pay down your debt quickly without racking up tens or hundreds of dollars in interest.

-Step 1: Stop paying interest on your balance
+Step 1: Stop paying interest on your credit card balance

-Interest fees quickly add up as your balance grows.
-If you aren't paying off your balance every month, and let's face it - most of us don't - those charges will add up quickly.
-Next thing you know your credit card balance is hovering near your total credit line, impacting your spending ability and your credit score.
+Interest fees add up as your credit card balance grows.
+If you aren't paying off your balance every month, those interest charges can add up quickly.
+Next thing you know your credit card balance is hovering near your total credit limit, impacting your spending ability and your credit score.

 Let's look at an example: Say you have a balance of $10,000 on your credit card and your current interest rate is 19 percent.
 If you transfer your balance to a card that offers a 12-month introductory 0 percent APR period, over the course of that year you would save nearly $2,075.
 That's an enormous chunk of change that can stay in your pocket (or, better yet, go toward paying down your balance) as opposed to lining the pocket of the bank.